smithjasonm/tictactoe/README.md

 ### Joining a Game

 All waiting games will appear in the waiting-games list.
-Any of these (except the one created by the current user, if it exists) may be joined by clicking the corresponding "join" button.
+Any of these (except the user's own waiting game, if it exists) may be joined by clicking the corresponding "join" button.
 When the user joins a game, the game will become an ongoing game and the user will be redirected to that game's page.
-In addition to the game board, this page will now contain each user's record against the other.
+In addition to the game board, this page will now contain the user's record against the current opponent.

 ### Playing a Game